 This authoritative interpretation of the ICESCR set in motion a global debate on a human rights approach to water and sanitation, resulting in more than 30 countries adapting their legislation to incorporate water as a human right.
 General Comment no. 15 also provides international standards for what constitutes 'sufficient, safe, acceptable, physically accessible and affordable' water as well as providing guidance on procedural issues framing the governance of water and sanitation.
-However, the authority of the legal opinion expressed through General Comment N°15 on the content of the right to water was provided with fundamental support through the recognition of this right both by the General Assembly and Human Rights Council.
+However, the recognition of the right to water extends much further than an expert legal opinion.
 On the 28th of July 2010, 122 countries formally recognised water and sanitation as human rights through a resolution of the United Nations' General Assembly (A/64/292).
 On the 24th of September 2010, the Human Rights Council adopted a resolution (A/HRC/RES/18) recognising that the right to water and sanitation are part of the right to an adequate standard of living.
 In short, in the post 2015 era, a fundamentally different approach is required to water and sanitation that takes into account the obligations of states and the rights and duties of non-state actors under human rights law.